uibk-dps-teaching/ps_cpp_2020/assignment1/feedback.md

     - Symbols with a single underscore as prefix are to be viewed as *private* or *internal*.
         - Do not use this pattern yourself, it's often unnecessary.
         - Putting stuff into a `detail` or `anonymous` namespace is the way to go.

+- Use Out-of-source builds
+    - Do not pollute your source files with build artifacts.
+    - Out-of-source builds allow you to have different build configurations side-by-side.
+    - Build folders should not be tracked by your version control system (use `.gitignore`).

 ## Project structure